Accommodations: Comfort. Exertion level: 3 (7 is most strenuous)

 Champex to Col de la Forclaz

-The rugged option takes us up and across several huge moraines and boulder fields in the isolated glacial valley of Val d'Arpette.
-Our trail then ascends one last, steep, pitch to the Fenêtre d'Arpette, a narrow col overlooking the Trient Glacier and its valley.
+The more strenuous option takes us up and across several huge moraines and boulder fields in the isolated glacial valley of Val d'Arpette.
+Our trail then ascends one last, steep pitch to the Fenêtre d'Arpette, a narrow col overlooking the Trient Glacier and its valley.
 Once atop the pass, a breezy lunch break offers remarkable views over the glacier.
 A very long and steep descent brings us to the nose of the glacier and another perfect rest stop.
-From here, we follow an ancient irrigation channel to the Col de la Forclaz (5,000’), and on to Finhaut, for overnight at a comfortable family-run inn.
+From here, we follow an ancient irrigation channel to the Col de la Forclaz (5,000'), and then on to Finhaut for our overnight at a family-run inn.

 Our less challenging option today is Bovine Way, an old trail used to access the summer cow pastures high above the valley.
-We start gently in a spruce forest and after crossing a number of streams we climb steeply to arrive at the flower-filled meadows of an exceptionally beautiful traverse overlooking the Rhone Valley, 4,000’ below.
+We start with a gentle walk in a spruce forest, and after crossing a number of streams we climb steeply to arrive at the flower-filled meadows of an exceptionally beautiful traverse overlooking the Rhone Valley, 4,000' below.
 Our picnic spot has glorious views of the mountains of Switzerland reaching into the distance.
 Our afternoon route descends steadily through wooded slopes to the Col de la Forclaz.

-Note: Today is our other tough hiking day, if weather permits, and we choose the route via the steep Fenêtre d’Arpette.
-This option is very weather dependent.
+Note: Today is our second tough hiking day if weather permits and we choose the route via the steep Fenêtre d'Arpette (group and weather dependent).
 The ascent begins gradually, but as we approach the top the trail becomes quite steep and disappears into a field of huge boulders.
 We scramble over and between the boulders to reach the summit.
 It is not technically difficult, but is strenuous as it comes at the end of a long ascent.

 Hotel Beau-Sejour, Finhaut, Switzerland